sflittrell/PseudoCode-project/pseudocode.md

-        IF teaType === geenTea set temperature to 160 degrees Fahrenheit ELSE IF teaType === oolongTea set temperature to 190 degrees Fahrenheit ELSE set temperature to 212 degrees Fahrenheit WAIT for water to reach desired temperature
+        IF teaType === geenTea set temperature to 160 degrees Fahrenheit ELSE IF teaType === oolongTea set temperature to 190 degrees Fahrenheit ELSE set temperature to 212 degrees Fahrenheit PRESS start on electricTeaKettle
+        WAIT for water to reach desired temperature

     INIT brewTea
         GET teaCup
-        PLACE teaBag(s) in teaCup // *Number of tea bags is determined by cupSize* POUR heated water into teaCup
+        GET teaBag(s) and place in teaCup // *Number of tea bags is determined by cupSize* POUR heated water into teaCup
-        IF teaType  === geenTea let steep for 2 minutes using timer ELSE IF teaType === oolongTea let steep for 3 minutes using timer ELSE IF teaType === earlGray let steep for 4 minutes using timer ELSE let steep for 5 minutes using timer REMOVE teaBag and squeeze out excess liquid over cup REPEAT last step if there is a second teaBag DISCARD teaBag(s)
+        IF teaType === geenTea let steep for 2 minutes, using timer to measure time ELSE IF teaType === oolongTea let steep for 3 minutes, using timer to measure time ELSE IF teaType === earlGray let steep for 4 minutes, using timer to measure time ELSE let steep for 5 minutes, using timer to measure time REMOVE teaBag and squeeze out excess liquid over cup REPEAT last step if there is a second teaBag DISCARD teaBag(s)

     INIT condimentPreference
         CREATE [condiments] === condimentSelection.userDefined // *Creates an array of the condiments that the user selects from the list of available options*